DanielSan-01/portofolio-website/README.md

-# Daniel Østensen - Frontend Developer Portfolio
+# DanielSan - Frontend Developer Portfolio

 A modern, responsive portfolio website showcasing three key projects from my Frontend Development studies at Noroff Fagskole.
 Built with React and modern web technologies to demonstrate current skills and growth as a developer.